motinados/xlsx-kaku/README.md

 xlsx-kaku is a library for Node.js that outputs Excel xlsx files.
 It is exclusively for outputting xlsx files and cannot read them.

-It currently only supports minimal functionality.
+It currently supports basic functionality.
 Please also see our [Roadmap](https://github.com/motinados/xlsx-kaku/issues/1).

 > This library is currently in the early stages of development.